 3.4.4 Cage Net

 HDPE braided nets are preferred for their strength and light weight.
 HDPE nets are durable in seawater for up-to 5 years.
 In cages, three nets are used: outer net, inner net and bird net.
-The inner and outer net of sapphire blue is the preferred colour.
+The inner and outer net of sapphire blue is the preferred colour;

 Outer net is vertically hung from the outer collar.
 It functions to prevent the entry of predators to the inner net.
 Net with a mesh size of 40.0 mm should be used, both for avoiding predator entry and for providing a relatively lesser load on the cage frame.
 Optimum size of the outer net is 7.0 m in diameter and 4.0 m in depth.
 Mesh sizes less than 40.0 mm burden the cage frame with additional load, and thus should be avoided.
-For preparing the specified net size, a raw net weight of 18-20 kg is required.
+For preparing the specified net size, a raw net weight of 18 kg to 20 kg is required;

 Inner net is vertically hung from the handrails of the cage frame.
 It functions to hold the cultured fish within the cage net structure.
 Inner net of 25.0 mm mesh size is used for rearing fishes above 100 g in size.
 However, mesh size is also dependent on the shape of the fish.
-Indian pompano is broad in shape, whereas orange-spotted grouper is cylindrical; therefore, the chances of escape for Indian pompano are much less when compared to orange-spotted grouper for any specific mesh size.
+Indian Pompano is broad in shape, whereas orange-spotted grouper is cylindrical; therefore, the chances of escape for Indian Pompano are much less when compared to orange-spotted grouper for any specific mesh size.
 Despite the above, for fish of 100 g size, an inner net with 25.0 mm mesh size is ideal.
-Fishes whose width is less should initially be stocked in smaller mesh (1.5 or 2.0 mm) net until they reach the optimum size.
+Fishes whose width is less should initially be stocked in smaller mesh (1.5 mm or 2.0 mm) net until they reach the optimum size.
 The use of a 25.0 mm mesh net is recommended for the free flow of water and to reduce fouling accumulation.
 Fouling accumulation is more in small mesh net due to the availability of more surface area for attachment.
 The optimum size of the inner net is 6.0 m in diameter and 5.0 m depth.
-For preparing the specified net size, a raw net weight of 25-30 kg is required.
+For preparing the specified net size, a raw net weight of 25 kg to 30 kg is required;

 Bird net is tied to the handrails and is placed horizontally.
-It helps to prevent fish predation by birds.
-Nylon net of 1.25 mm twine thickness and 80 mm mesh size is preferred for preventing birds’ predation.
+It helps to prevent fish predation by birds. nylon net of 1.25 mm twine thickness and 80 mm mesh size is preferred for preventing birds predation; and

 Specification for inner net mesh size in different grow-out stages for marine finfish is given in Table 2.